 OPI has completed its 10 MW Mini Hydro Power Plant facility in San Teodoro, Oriental Mindoro.
 The project cost is 2.8 billion and financed through a term loan from the Development Bank of the Philippines.
-The total principal and interest released amounted to 1.25 billion and 1.25 billion and 1.25 billion as of September 30, 2023.
+The total principal and interest released amounted to 1.25 billion and 1.25 billion an